Posted: Dec 19, 2012 2:32 PM

-AUSTIN, Texas (AP) Gov. Rick Perry asked the embattled Cancer Prevention and Research Institute of Texas on Wednesday to stop awarding grants until concerns about the beleaguered agency are resolved.
+AUSTIN, Texas (AP) Texas Gov. Rick Perry has asked the embattled Cancer Prevention and Research Institute of Texas to stop giving grants until concerns about the beleaguered agency are resolved.

 The institute controls the nation's second-largest pot of cancer research dollars, behind the federal National Institutes of Health.